 It won't take you long to come across "keywords" if you're trying to make money online.
 Keywords are fundamental in almost all online activities.
-Even if you don't plan to make money and just want internet fame!
-Learning how to find profitable keywords will help you.
+Even if you don't plan to make money and just want internet fame, you can't hide from keywords.
+Learning how to find profitable keywords will help you be successful.

 It's no different for Kindle publishing.
 Keyword research is almost 90% of your success indicator in the business.
 It's not 90% of the work, but it is the biggest factor in deciding whether you will succeed or not.
 A good keyword will see you make money within the first month and a bad keyword can see your initial investment gone forever.

 Publishers are always on a constant hunt for the next keyword, and there's just a plethora of articles, videos and courses dedicated on teaching people how to find great keywords.
 The problem is, and I'm sure you already know.
 Everyone is saying the same thing.